-Develop and pursue a legislative agenda at all levels of government to secure more funding for housing production.
+• Develop and pursue a legislative agenda at all

+levels of government to secure more funding for housing production.

-- Strengthen HOC's relationships with government at the local, state and federal levels. - Collaborate with the Planning Board, County Government and the community on Master Plans, Zoning Text Amendments, and related activities to create current and future opportunities for affordable housing. - Assure effective involvement of HOC in the planning process, council, state and federal public hearings and civic and neighborhood meetings.
+- Strengthen HOC's relationships with government at the local, state and federal levels. - Collaborate with the Planning Board, County Government and the community on Master Plans, Zoning Text Amendments, and related activities to create current and future opportunities for affordable housing.